SymaLoernn/Stardew_HatsOnPetsPlus/README.md

 Mod author : Syma
 Mod contributor : Elizabethcd
-For their help : Elizabethcd, the wonderful people of the Stardew Valley modding channel on the official Discord server
+For their help : Elizabethcd, the wonderful people of the Stardew Valley modding channel on the community Discord server

 ## Current and future TODO list